Skip to main content

 Where rebindings are saved

-All customized chords are stored in:
+Customized chords are stored in:

-You can inspect this file to see only your overrides — actions you have not changed are not written, so the file stays small.
+You can inspect this file to see only your overrides: actions you have not changed are not written, so the file stays small.
 Deleting an entry from the file reverts that action to its default chord on the next launch.